luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 If you modify the files in the scenario folder, you may encounter some error messages related to the inconsistence or wrong format.
 Here are some of the erros messages:

 *Cannot find scenarios/assetsTable.json or the file is corrupted!
-Maybe assertsTable.json is mission, maybe the file does not conform with JSON format.
+Maybe assertsTable.json is missing, maybe the file does not conform with JSON format.
 One common mistake is missing or having too much commas in an array.

 *Error!
 The act " XXX" activated for this scenario (scenario Y) is not defined in common_acts.json!"
 In scenarioY_cyber.json, under the element of "commonActs", you have written XXX.
-This means the scenario will take suh an act definition in common_acts.json.
+This means the scenario will take the act definition for XXX from common\_acts.json.
 However, it's not found.
 Maybe it's because of wrong spelling (the name is case sensitive and should match exactly).
 Maybe you have got a wrong role: intruder's acts are always in the first array, while defender's acts always in the second array.

 *Error!
-The prerequist "ZZZ" of act "YYY" activated for this scenario (scenario Z) is wrong!
+The prerequisite "ZZZ" of act "YYY" activated for this scenario (scenario Z) is wrong!
-In the definition of act called YYY from scenarioZ_cyber.json, the property of prerequists is specified.
-However, at least one of the prerequists (should be an act name) is not an act defined for this scenario.
+In the definition of act called YYY from scenarioZ_cyber.json, the property of prerequisites is specified.
+However, at least one of the prerequisites (should be an act name) is not an act defined for this scenario.

 *Error!
 An act name is missing Recheck scenarioX_cyber.json In the definition of an act, the name is compulsory

 *Error!
 The act "YYY" is missing cost Recheck scenarioX_cyber.json or common_acts.json In the definition of an act, the cost is compulsory.
 No act should cost zero resource.
 Zero-cost act on the other hand means the act cannot be used.
-Then the act is only put in the game as a prerequist for other acts.
+Then the act is only put in the game as a prerequisite for other acts.

 *Error!
 The buff "XXX" related to an act in scenario Y is not found!
 This scenario will enforce/clean buff on the character.
-Whereas, the definition of the buff is not found.
+Nevertheless, the definition of the buff is not found.

 *modifier format wrong
 It's not suggested to use modifier if you have other alternatives.
 But if you do want to use it, the  modifier should be written as a string, delimited by semicolon(;) into substrings, each following this regular expression: